The United States Of Punk: The best band from every state in America

-Earlier this year, you read our list of the best metal band from every state, and you got pissed that we didn’t include your favorite Hawaiian slam band.
+If you’re a regular K! visitor, there’s a strong chance you’ve read our list of the best metal band from every state, and you got pissed that we didn’t include your favourite Hawaiian slam band.
 Then you saw us do it again with hardcore, and you were even angrier that we didn’t write about that vegan straightedge crew from Montana whose EP you ordered in the mail.

-Now, get ready to get super chapped as we give you our carefully-researched, definitive, non-negotiable list of the best punk rock band from every U.S. state, along with runners-up for honorable mention, and a playlist of all the bands we could find on Spotify (which, in true punk rock fashion, makes those bands “fuckin’ sell-outs”).
+Now, get ready to get super chapped as we give you our carefully-researched, definitive, non-negotiable list of the best punk rock band from every U.S. state, along with runners-up for honourable mention, and a playlist of all the bands we could find on Spotify (which, in true punk rock fashion, makes those bands “fuckin’ sellouts”).

 Alabama: The Knockabouts

 Formed in 1982, The Knockabouts were Alabama’s first entry into the punk and hardcore scene.
 The band genuinely channels the rage of acts like Black Flag and Fear, but do so with of the sneering slacker malaise that bands like Green Day later cashed in on.
 Tracks like Where’s My Vietnam and Aimless Youth express panic over living in the rural wasteland of a punk-hostile state, though if those are still a little opaque, their Skynyrd interpretation titled Shit Home Alabama spell things out pretty clearly.

 Required Listening: On Suffering Remembered 7″ (1995)

 Honourable Mention: Cancerslug